 - Lastly, hit Enter and you will get the Total Lead Time that a Manufacturer requires.

-Read More: How to Calculate Slack Time in Excel (2 Ideal Examples)
+Read More: How to Calculate Lag Time in Excel

 2. Calculate Lead Time in Excel for Retailer

 Let us see another example of calculating lead time.
 This time we will discuss it from the perspective of a retailer.
 To do the task, follow the steps below.

 - First, insert the Description of the components in the cell range B5:B7.